projectcaluma/ember-caluma/tests/dummy/app/templates/docs/index.md

 # Build time configuration

 `ember-caluma` relies heavily on `ember-changeset` and `ember-changeset-validations` that use `Proxy`.
+`ember-in-viewport` is also being used, which relies on `IntersectionObserver`.
-Since we support IE11+ we include a polyfill for `Proxy` per default.
-If your app doesn't need that, you can opt-out by configuring `ember-caluma.includeProxyPolyfill` in your `ember-cli-build.js` file:
+Since we support IE11+ we include a polyfill for `Proxy` and `IntersectionObserver` per default.
+If your app doesn't need that, you can opt-out by configuring `ember-caluma.includeProxyPolyfill` and `ember-caluma.includeIntersectionObserverPolyfill` in your
+`ember-cli-build.js` file:

 {{docs-snippet name='config/ember-cli-build.js'}}